johnsonjh/dps8m-proxy/README.md

 pflag: help requested
 ```

-Most of these command-line arguments are straightforward and their
+Most of these command‑line arguments are straightforward with
-usage should be obvious, and those that require demystification are,
+usage that should be obvious, and those that require demystification
-hopefully, documented here:
+are, hopefully, documented here:

 * Logging of sessions is *enabled* by default.
 Logging of console
   messages is *disabled* by default.

   * Console logging, if enabled, supports two modes: `quiet` and
     `noquiet`.
-In `quiet` mode, all non-fatal messages are logged
+In `quiet` mode, all non‑fatal messages are logged
     **only** to the log file, where in `noquiet` mode, messages are
     logged to **both** the console and the log file.

 * All incoming SSH users are connected to the default TELNET target,
   unless their supplied SSH username matches an alternate target
   enabled with the `--alt-host` flag.
-The alt-host syntax is
+The alt‑host syntax is
   `sshuser@host:port`, where `sshuser` is the SSH username, and the
   `host:port` is the TELNET target.